Slow entropy for abelian actions: Preliminaries

-These two definitions coincide (see \cite{kt}), and hence for the latter it does not depend on the choice of $d$.
-Finally, slow entropy for $\alpha$ is defined as here $vol(p)$ is the volume of the unit ball in the norm $p$.
-In this paper, we will mostly consider the quantity $sh_{\mu}(\alpha, p)$ instead of $sh_{\mu}(\alpha)$.
+In the appendix, we prove that these two definitions coincide for smooth abelian actions, and hence for the latter it does not depend on the choice of $d$.
+Finally, slow entropy for $\alpha$ is defined as